8 Days / 7 Nights / 906 miles / 1458 km / 28° - 63° F / 7° - 25° C

 WHAT'S INCLUDED: Provided in the cost is an 8 day rental of a classic VW Campmobile, bedding pack, down duvet, propane heater, camp chairs, kitchen galley kit, firewood, camp fees, one nights stay at a luxury retreat in Mammoth, travel snack boxes, 4 impressive evening meals, 4 robust breakfasts, campfire goodies, and a smattering of signature cocktails, all lovingly fabricated by our VSW crew.
 Oh and of course, your very own bus whisperer Vintage Bill.
 He'll be more than happy to answer any and all VDub queries, but most importantly he'll keep us all rolling on down the road.

 MEALTIMES/PROVISIONS: A communal grill and camp kitchen will be available for all bus participants to use while we are on the road.
-Typically our campers tend to pitch in, sharing meals and clean-up, making our group camp experience a rich one.
+We have discovered that our campers seem to prefer to pitch in, sharing meals and sometimes clean-up, making the group camp experience a rich one.
 We'll make stops strategically along our route so that everyone can purchase personal provisions.

 OPTIONS: If you'd like to add more nights to your journey just ask, or if you have your own bus and want to join in let us know.
 We aim to please and nothing is out of the question.